How North Bay businesses are tackling vaccine mandate’s rules and unknowns

 Meanwhile, California is crafting its own version of the federal standard, according to a spokesperson.

-“Although new federal OSHA standards are currently in review by federal courts, the California Department of Industrial Relations is actively reviewing our current and proposed statewide COVID-19 prevention emergency temporary standards to determine how to effectively align them with the impending federal standards,” said Erika Monterroza of the Department of Industrial Relations.
+“Although new federal OSHA standards are currently in review by federal courts, the California Department of Industrial Relations is actively reviewing our current and proposed statewide COVID-19 prevention emergency temporary standards,” said Erika Monterroza of the Department of Industrial Relations.

 The department’s Occupational Safety and Health Standards Board is set to discuss at its Nov.
-18 meeting changes to Cal/OSHA’s COVID-19 emergency temporary standard, according to the agenda, which says a draft standard is forthcoming.
+18 meeting changes to Cal/OSHA’s COVID-19 emergency temporary standard, according to the agenda.

 The board last updated those workplace standards in June, dropping distancing and face covering rules for the vaccinated.